How value chain analysis fits into the sales pipeline

 Porter’s value chain argument was that if the value a company was offering its customers outweighed the cost of producing it, the result would be a bigger profit.

 Value Created - Cost of Creating that Value = Profit Margin

-According to Porter, companies can increase their profits by using value chain analysis in two different ways:
+According to Porter’s value chain analysis, companies can increase their profits by using value chain analysis in two different ways:

 Cost leadership: Cutting production costs and streamlining processes in order to increase profitability.

 For example, if your company develops apps, you can gain cost leadership by cutting contracting costs, or gain competitive differentiation by creating more value in your product to demand a higher price tag.
-Both methods lead to a boost in profit margin.
+Both value chain models lead to a boost in profit margin.